lynx-x-ray-observatory/soxs/doc/source/overview.rst

 SOXS currently provides facilities for both input and output of SIMPUT catalogs with photon lists.
-Photon lists are FITS tables of RA, Dec, and energy from the simulated source, generate assuming a large exposure time and a large collecting area so that the sample is large enough that the instrument simulator is able to "observe" a representative subset.
+Photon lists are FITS tables of RA, Dec, and energy from the simulated source, generated assuming a large exposure time and a large collecting area so that the sample is large enough that the instrument simulator is able to "observe" a representative subset.
 The SIMPUT outputs can be used to compare simulations made with SOXS for X-ray Surveyor to simulations of other X-ray instruments past, current, and future, and likewise SIMPUT catalogs with photon